ionutpad/readsmes/delivery_archive_readme.md

 ```

 This command will add a new storage directory (deliveriesArchivesDirectory) where to save the deliveries
-And will subscribe to fallowing event
+And will subscribe to fallowing events:
 - DeliveryCreated (it will generate an archive of the delivery after compilation and save the zip)
 - DeliveryRemoved (it will remove the zip generated)